JoyadityaNath/System-Design-Notes-Jordan-has-no-Life-/README.md

 This is an ongoing effort, and new content will be added incrementally.
 Feedback, collaboration, or suggestions are always welcome!

 ---
+## 📝 About the Notes

+The original notes documented in this repository were taken in a highly concise format while watching the **System Design 2.0** series by *Jordan Has No Life*.